 Spelling variations of this family name include: Van Dyk, Van Dijk, Van Dijck, Van Dyck, Van Dijken, Van Dyken, Dijkman, Dykman, Op en Dyke, Updike and many more.

 Early Notables of the Dykster family (pre 1700)

-Baroque artist who...
-Another 32 words (2 lines of text) are included under the topic Early Dykster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Dykster Notables in all our PDF Extended History products and printed products wherever possible.